edoburu/django-private-storage/README.rst

 header when dealing with non-ascii file names.
 Specifically, versions starting with ``1.5.9`` expect the value of the header to be URL encoded, while older versions require the raw/MIME encoded file path.

+The default behaviour is to quote the header (nginx >= 1.5.9), so you have to assign this setting if your nginx version is lower than that.

 Other webservers
 ~~~~~~~~~~~~~~~~